JFiggz/react-redux-firebase-pm-tool/README.md

 Pro Manage is a project management tool that provides users with an easy way to track, manage and collaborate on projects from a centralized dashboard.

 ## Motivation
 The motivation for development of this application was to learn new technologies.
-I wanted to develop hands on experience with Redux and Firebase/Firestore.
+Having recognized skills that were relevant to today's market, I wanted to develop hands on experience with Redux and Firebase/Firestore.

+###Key Challenges:
+I encountered and overcame the following key challenges when developing this application.
+1. Asynchronously updating central store state and Firestore collections
+2. Utilizing React Hooks and Context to connect and store data within Firebase/Firestore
+3. Abstracting action creators to improve code readability while ensuring the appropriate react-redux-firebase hooks were implemented
+4. Adding action creators to handle multiple dispatch actions to separate reducers and Firestore collections

+###Main Lesson Learned:
+The main takeaway lesson I learned in this project was how handle asynchronously passing central store state variables to components using Redux and ensuring data alignment with a Firestore database.

 ## Screenshots
 ![Homepage](homepage-screenshot.jpg)